susukin0/shebang.io/README.md

     Top-left privacy toggle: One-click mic and camera mute via the eye icon — intuitive privacy control.

-    You can adjust some featuress like brightness, wifi connection, notification, airplane mode, tor router, voice: on polybar by sliding or clicking
+    You can adjust some featuress like brightness, bluetooth, wifi connection, notification, airplane mode, tor router, voice: on polybar by sliding or clicking

     We have newsboat, (you can configure it) that notifies you some basic global news once in a while.